BlackHC/mamo/README.md

 Coming back to this code after a somewhat longer break: it is difficult to understand what's going on with the call logic.

 The semantics of everything here is a mess :(

+## Revisiting the semantics and goals of Dumbo

+The big and main question is:

+Do I need to recompute a value because something has changed?

+We have a computational graph of values.
+The identity of leaves is value-based and we can use hashes/digests to test equality.

+The identity of other nodes is based on the call graph.
+The result of a computation is based on the actual value and not the graph though.

+Maybe we don't want to/need to always compute digests

+With value digests, we can determine if we actually need to recompute a function.
+With the call graph, we can determine if a node is stale.

+I forgot that the cache is only storing inner nodes.

+Philosophically, I'm confounding multiple things.

+How do I look up cached results?
+Vs staleness?

+Each arg can be a node in the comp graph.
+So the key is the actual node in the call graph.